sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## Company-wide initiative queues

-A company should organize and prioritize work initiatives using company-wide queues.
+A company should organize and prioritize goals and work initiatives using company-wide queues.
 This means that prioritization should happen across areas, rather than within each area.

 This works well with equivalent teams capable of working on anything needed, so that the company can focus on whatever is needed.